espoirMur/end-to-end-rag/notes.md

 Note 19 on the tokeniser, I seem to find out what the issue was.

 I basically need to edit the code \u0000 from the tokenire

+### Update on 23 July!

+The RAG experiment is considered as completed, the next step is to organize the code into module and start the productionarization.